 Home / Research Interests / Publications / Prospectve Students

-My research group is devoted to addressing issues of sustainability by identifying mechanisms to engender cooperative behavior adoption in very large groups.
-We develop computing artifacts—algorithms, integrative frameworks, efficient sensors and novel applications.
-We are developing an integrative framework that analyzes social signals (communication and information flow) across networks of people and senses their physical activity in the everyday through lightweight efficient sensors and smartphones.
-Analysis of communication patterns in networks of people helps us understand the crucial role played by social ties when people take decisions to adopt behaviors.
-We can begin also to observe and analyze the context in which the behaviors occur by attaching networked sensors to everyday objects.
-By coupling the analysis of communication with the analysis of actual behavior we derive insights into how to effectively shape and mold individual choices.
+My group’s research is devoted to enabling cooperative behavior adoption on a large scale.
+We apply our ideas to the context of encouraging sustainable behaviors.
+We develop computing artifacts—algorithms, efficient sensors and novel applications—to facilitate behavior adoption.
+We are developing an integrative framework that analyzes social signals across networks of people and senses their physical activity through lightweight efficient sensors attached to everyday objects and smartphones.
+By coupling the analysis of communication with the analysis of actual behavior, we derive insights into how to effectively shape and mold individual choices.

 Our research has received several awards, including best paper awards, from the IEEE and ACM societies.
 We have been generously supported by federal sources (NSF, NEA, NEH), the State of Arizona, and industry (Avaya, IBM, NEC, Microsoft and Ricoh).

 I teach courses in the School of Arts, Media and Engineering (AME), as well as in Computer Science.
 Recent courses for Academic Year 2011-12 include Algorithms and Data Structures for Digital Culture, Social Media Studio, and Social and Economic Networks.

 I am currently an associate editor at two journals: ACM Transactions on Multimedia Computing, Communication and Applications, and IEEE Multimedia.
 For the latter, I have special focus for editing work that intersects Art and Technology.